Coriandrum sativum

 Mediterranean and Western Asia

-Unlike generic seed packet cilantro, slow-bolting cultivars buy you extra weeks of leafy harvest before flower stalks appear.
-Look for varieties labeled "slow bolt" if your summers heat up quickly in Zone 6-8 and you plant near warm crops like tomato or pepper.
+Slow-bolting cultivars buy you extra weeks of leafy harvest before flower stalks appear.
+Look for seed labeled "slow bolt" if your summers heat up quickly in Zone 6-8 and you plant near warm crops like tomato or pepper.

-Unlike single-purpose herbs, some cilantro lines are bred more for seed than foliage.
+Some cilantro lines are better for coriander seed than foliage.

 If your main goal is coriander for baking or pickling, choose seed-focused types and grow them more like you would fennel or coriander in a dedicated spice row rather than constant leaf cutting.